What is the official net height in table tennis? - ExBulletin

 What is the official net height in table tennis?

 This is a common question many players have asked me.
 It’s very simple, so I have to make this blog post to answer it.
-Shall we make a quiz?
+Shall we take a quiz?

 What is the net height in table tennis?